 "I’ve known Billy a long, long time.... he showed up at another house I had, to recover from years of Andy.
 It was around 1970, I think, after the Holy Ghost had told him to leave Andy forever.
 That was when he left everything behind.
 He was completely out of his mind.
 He read the same page of the same book for several months: page thirty-seven of Esoteric Astrology by Alice Bailey.
 He would see things in the air and he would catch them.
 This went on for months and months." – Diane di Prima

 After several months living with di Prima and her family, Name moved into an SRO in San Francisco’s North Beach neighborhood where he spent most of the 1970s looking inward and reflecting on his life.
 Through the process of this deep spiritual self-reflection he discovered concrete poetry and conceptual sculpture.
+Name’s friend Gerard Malanga spent much of 1972-73 in San Francisco and the two friends crossed paths several times during this period including at a screening of Malanga’s 16mm movies which Name attended.
+Name generally had little to say about his time in San Francisco other than he loved the city, but this period of his life remains a mystery.

 In 1980, Warhol used many of Name’s photographs to illustrate his memoir of the 1960s, POPism in which he wrote: